la2050/archive/_projects/2015/launching-growgoods-social-enterprise-business.md

   employ Shelter residents, many of whom are veterans.
 project_image: 'https://img.youtube.com/vi/zqrk27Md2Bo/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/zqrk27Md2Bo'
-'In one to three sentences, please describe your proposal.': >- GrowGood, Inc., a non-profit organization, has worked since 2011 in partnership with the Salvation Army's Bell Homeless Shelter to transform the 1.5-acre parcel of fallow land adjacent to the Shelter into a small farm.
-With
-  $100,000, GrowGood will launch its UCLA award-winning social enterprise business plan to build a greenhouse on-site to grow and sell produce year-round to LA’s finest restaurants.
-The social enterprise business will employ Shelter residents, many of whom are veterans.
 Where will you be working?:
   - 'The Salvation Army''s Bell Shelter in Bell, CA; LA County' How do you plan to use these resources to make change?: